denten/denten.github.io/_posts/2017-07-15-equity-representations.md

 ---
 layout: post
-title: Representations of Equity: Notes in Support of “Publication, Power, and Patronage: On Inequality and Academic Publishing” by Chad Wellmon and Andrew Piper
+title: |
-Right to Repair is Right to Interpret
+  Representations of Equity: Notes in Support of “Publication, Power, and Patronage” by Chad Wellmon and Andrew Piper
 categories:
 - think.stack
 published: false